-Tornado wreaks havoc in northern Michigan community
+At least 1 killed, 23 hurt in northern Michigan tornado

 “I’m lucky I’m alive.
 It blew the back off the building,” he said.
 “Twenty feet (6 meters) of the back wall is gone.
 The whole roof is missing.
 At least half the building is still here.
 It’s bad.”

-Video posted on social media showed extensive damage along Gaylord’s Main Street.
-One building appeared to be largely collapsed and part of a Goodwill store was damaged.
+Video posted on social media showed extensive damage along the city’s Main Street.
+One building appeared to be largely collapsed and a Goodwill store was badly damaged.
 A collapsed utility pole lay on the side of the road, and debris, including what appeared to be electrical wires and parts of a Marathon gas station, was scattered all along the street.

-Otsego Memorial Hospital said it had no comment about any people seeking treatment for injuries.

 Brandie Slough, 42, said she and a teen daughter sought safety in a restroom at a Culver’s.
 Windows of the fast food restaurant were blown out when they emerged, and her pickup truck had been flipped on its roof in the parking lot.